ylipacbio/IsoSeq-3.0/README.md

   * Cluster is the second program to be run when performing an IsoSeq analysis.
 The key outputs of Cluster is a file of polished, high-quality consensus sequences, and a file of polished, low-quality consensus sequences.
 The key input of clustering is the file of full-length non-chimeric reads, and a file of non-full length reads outputted by Classify.
 * __Subset__
   * Subset is an optional program which can be used to subset the output files for particular classes of sequences, such as non-chimeric reads, or non-full-length reads.

+##Manual

+There are three ways to run IsoSeq: Using SMRTLink, on the command-line, and one the command-line using pbsmrtpipe so that you can run the whole IsoSeq job with one command given to pbsmrtpipe.

+##Running with SMRTLink

+##Running on the Command-Line

+##Running on the Command-Line with PBSMRTPipe

 ## Files
 ## Classify Files